-SCENIC AND OPEN SPACE RESOURCES Objective: Protect, preserve, and, where desirable, restore or improve the quality of coastal scen nic and oper n space resources.
-Policies: (A) Identify valued scenic resources in the coastal zone management area; Х (B) Ensure that new developments are compatible with their visual environment by designing and locating such developments to minimize the alteration of natural landforms and existing public views to and along the shoreline; Х (C) Preserve, maintain, and, where desirable, improve and restore shoreline open space and scenic resources; and X (D) Encourage those developments that are not coastal dependent to locate in inland areas. Х objective is not applicable.
-The HoKua Place project site is located in an undeveloped area mauka of the Kapa'a Bypass Road and immediately mauka of Kapa'a town.
-The development of the project site will result in the replacement of vacant and vegetated land with urban uses such as single- and multi-family homes, some commercial and open space.
+SCENIC AND OPEN SPACE RESOURCES

+Objective: Protect, preserve, and, where desirable, restore or improve the quality of coastal scenic and open space resources.

+POIICI Policies: (A) I dentify valued scenic resources in the coastal zone management area; Х a Insure that new developments are compatible with their visual environment by designing and locating such developments to minimize the alteration of natural landforms and existing public views to and along the shoreline; Х Preserve, maintain, and, where desirable, improve and restore shoreline open space and cenic resources; and Х (D) E ncourage those developments that are not coastal dependent to locate in inland areas. Х

+Discussion: As HoKua Place is located approximately a half-mile inland from the shoreline, this objective is not applicable.
+The HoKua Place project site is located in an undeveloped area mauka of the Kapa'a By-Pass Road and immediately mauka of Kapa'a town.
+The development of the Project site will result in the replacement of vacant and vegetated land with urban uses such as single- and multi-family homes, some commercial and open space.